 Since Arizona follows the pure comparative blame concept, victims may seek compensation even if their carelessness also had a role in causing their injuries.
 Any damages will be reduced by the amount of guilt each party shares.

-Legal action against the responsible party for damages might be available under Arizona law if you were injured in a motorcycle accident, regardless of whether or not you were lane-splitting.
+Can you lane split in Arizona?
+No. Regardless, you may have the right to take legal action against a liable party under Arizona law if you were injured in a motorcycle accident, whether or not you were lane splitting.
 However, when questions remain about whether or not the wounded biker was partially at fault for the crash, pursuing legal action might be difficult.

 Call or text 866-499-8989 or complete a